mariscellaneous/RelativeAccumulation/README.md

    (3) pick layers, and \
    (4) compute relative accumulation rates from the picked layers.

-Data are available in pickle & csv file, as described below.
-Currently, the full code is available upon request.

 ---

 ## Description of data from paper (.csv file / .p file)